-For the 2021/2022 field season, 45 harbor seals were uniquely identified based upon image grading criteria (Table 1, Table A-1).
-The last images used for photo-ID analysis were collected on 5 April 2022.
-None of the images collected on 13 April 2022 (the last day of sightings for the 2021/2022 season) met the quality standards for the study.
-Of the 45 harbor seals, 15 (33%) were new individuals to the catalog and 30 (67%) were re-sightings of individuals that were identified from previous field seasons (Figure 8).
-The highest number of individual re-sights (n=30) were recorded for this season compared to previous field seasons.
-Identified harbor seals were sighted at the CBBT and Eastern Shore survey areas, with 25 seals sighted at only the CBBT survey area and 17 seals sighted at only the Eastern Shore survey area (Table A-1).
-Three seals (CB053, CB066, CB216) were sighted at both the CBBT and Eastern Shore survey areas during the season.
-In addition, four (CB020, CB091, CB150, and CB154) of the 35 identified seals sighted at the CBBT survey area were also sighted at the Eastern Shore survey area during previous field seasons.
-Only one gray seal sighting (off effort) was recorded during the 2021/2022 field season.
-The animal was sighted in the water at the Eastern Shore survey area on 16 December 2021.
-The gray seal could not be given a unique ID based on the study's image grading criteria.
+For the 2022/2023 field season, 65 harbor seals and 3 gray seals were uniquely identified based upon image grading criteria (Table 1, Table A-1).
+The last images used for photo-ID analysis were collected on 30 March 2023.
+None of the images collected on 3 April 2023 (the last day of sightings for the 2022/2023 season) met the quality standards for the study.
+Of the 65 harbor seals, 30 (46%) were new individuals to the catalog and 35 (54%) were re-sightings of individuals that were identified from previous field seasons (Figure 8).
+The highest number of individual re-sights (n=35) for harbor seals were recorded for this season compared to previous field seasons.
+Identified harbor seals were sighted at the CBBT and Eastern Shore survey areas, with 37 seals sighted at only the CBBT survey area and 21 seals sighted at only the Eastern Shore survey area (Table A-1).
+Seven harbor seals were sighted at both the CBBT and Eastern Shore survey areas during the season.
+In addition, one (CB181) of the 35 identified seals sighted at the CBBT survey area was also sighted at the Eastern Shore survey area during the 2020/2021 field season.
+Of the three gray seals, two (CB240 and CB250) were new individuals to the catalog and one (CB188) was a re-sighting of an individual that was first identified during the 2020/2021 field season.
+CB188 and CB250 were sighted at the Eastern Shore survey area and CB240 was sighted at the CBBT survey area for the 2022/2023 field season (Table A-1).

-After reviewing all images from the 2015-2022 field seasons, 170 harbor seals and 1 gray seal have been uniquely identified (Table A-1, Figure 8) based upon image grading criteria.
+After reviewing all images from the 2015-2023 field seasons, 198 harbor seals and 4 gray seals have been uniquely identified based upon image grading criteria (Table A-1, Figure 8).
 As previously mentioned, images from the 2014/2015 season did not meet the quality standards for the study.
 The 2019/2020 field season marked the first time a gray seal (CB168) could be uniquely identified (Jones and Rees 2021) and added to the catalog.
 This animal was sighted at the Eastern Shore survey area in February 2020.

 Figure 8.
-Harbor seal identifications over seven field seasons (2015-2022).
+Harbor seal identifications over eight field seasons (2015-2023).
 The purple bars indicate the total number of IDs for a season, orange bars indicate the number of re-sightings, i.e., those IDs that were seen in previous seasons, and blue bars indicate the number of new IDs added to the catalog.
 The gray bars indicate the total number of cumulative unique IDs.

-Of the 170 uniquely identified harbor seals, 88 (52%) were observed only once and 82 (48%) were determined to be present in the study area on more than one occasion from 2015-2022.
-In an individual season, the minimum number of sightings of a uniquely identified seal was one; the maximum number of sightings of a uniquely identified seal was nine (CB069) during the 2016/2017 field season.
+Of the 198 uniquely identified harbor seals, 96 (48%) were observed only once and 102 (52%) were determined to be present in the study area on more than one occasion from 2015-2023.
+In an individual season, the maximum number of sightings of a uniquely identified seal was nine (CB069) during the 2016/2017 field season.

-Between December 2015 and April 2022, the minimum number of days for an identifiable resighting (or re-capture) of an individual was 5 days (CB121, 15 March 2017 and the last sighting being on 21 March 2017) and the maximum number of days was 2,295 days (CB053, 9 December 2015 and the last sighting being on 22 March 2022), which is about 6 years and 3.5 months.
-Across the study period, 52 individuals were observed on two survey days and 30 individuals were observed on three or more survey days, with the maximum number of encounters being 16 for one individual (CB053).
+Between December 2015 and March 2023, the minimum number of days for an identifiable resighting (or re-capture) of an individual was 5 days (CB121, 15 March 2017 and the last sighting being on 21 March 2017) and the maximum number of days was 2,631 days (CB053, 9 December 2015 and the last sighting being on 21 February 2023), which is about 7.2 years.
+Across the study period, 56 individuals were observed on two different survey days and 46 individuals were observed on three or more different survey days, with the maximum number of encounters being 20 for one individual (CB053).